Why The 1980s Gave Us the Ultimate Slasher Movie Experience

 Try watching one of these classics on mute, and you’ll see just how much the music adds to the overall impact.

 But it wasn’t just about the scares.
-80s horror had a sense of fun often missing from today’s more serious, “elevated” horror.
+The 1980s had a sense of fun that is often missing from today’s movies.

 Don’t get me wrong, I’m all for a good scare, but sometimes you need to lighten the mood with a well-timed one-liner or dark humor.
 Films like “Evil Dead II” and “Re-Animator” showed that horror could be both terrifying and hilarious, often in the same scene.